Skip to content

 Her second job deepened her passion for research, leading her to pursue higher education in the U.S. She transitioned from engineering to agricultural economics, earning a master’s degree and a doctoral degree in agricultural economics from Purdue University.

-Today, Jeong is an assistant professor in Clemson University’s Agricultural Sciences Department.
+Today, Jeong is an assistant professor in Clemson University’s Department of Agricultural Sciences.
 She also works in the South Carolina Water Resources Center.
 Her research focuses on water economics, aiming to support effective water management in South Carolina and nationwide.

 Dawoon Jeong